 Calibration procedures must conform to the methods recommended by the American Water Works Association (AWWA) and the American Society for Testing of Materials (ASTM).
-Where a User can demonstrate to the satisfaction of the District that the requirement for calibration of water meters cannot be reasonably complied with, without undue economic burden and/or disruption to the User's operations, the Director may relax the meter calibration requirements established under this Section.
-Any such relaxation in calibration requirements shall not apply to incoming water meters or to meters installed for direct discharge measurement.
+Where a User can demonstrate to the satisfaction of the District that the requirement for calibration of water meters cannot be reasonably complied with, without undue economic burden and/or disruption to the User's operations, the Director may alter the meter calibration requirements established under this Section.
+Any such alteration of the calibration requirements shall not apply to incoming water meters or to meters installed for direct discharge measurement.

 - d.
-Privately owned meters must be read a minimum of once per week; a log of such readings, including the proper units, must be submitted with the RD-925 Statement. - e.
+Privately owned meters must be read a minimum of once per week; a log of such readings, including the measurement units, must be submitted with the RD-925 Statement. - e.
 Privately owned meters must be sealed with District seals.
-Requirements regarding these seals are in Section II. - f.
+Requirements regarding these seals can be found in Section 2 of this Appendix. - f.
 Bypasses around privately owned meters are not allowed unless additional meters are installed and approved to monitor bypass flows. - g.
-Use of privately owned water meters must receive prior written approval as described in Section III.
+Use of privately owned water meters must receive prior written approval as described in Section 3 of this Appendix.